-We estimate $E_{P,\text{BTO}}$ and $E_{P,\text{SNO}}$ from the energy profiles of bulk \ce{BaTiO3} and \ce{SmNiO3} (Fig. \ref{fig:s_phonon_softmode}), obtained by displacing the atoms according to the lowest frequency polar phonon mode of the tetragonal centrosymmetric structure. \ce{BaTiO3} shows the characteristic double-well potential with minima at $\pm \SI{24}{\mu C~cm^{-2}}$ (note that this value is slightly lower than the relaxed bulk polarization). \ce{SmNiO3} is lowest in energy at zero polarization, with the energy increasing particularly rapidly with polarization when rotations are active.
+We estimate $E_{P,\text{BTO}}$ and $E_{P,\text{SNO}}$ from the energy profiles of bulk \ce{BaTiO3} and \ce{SmNiO3} (Fig. \ref{fig:s_phonon_softmode}), obtained by displacing the atoms according to the lowest frequency polar phonon mode of the relaxed tetragonal structure with centrosymmetric symmetry and in-plane lattice constants strained to \ce{SrTiO3}. \ce{BaTiO3} shows the characteristic double-well potential with formal-charge polarization minima at $\pm \SI{24}{\mu C~cm^{-2}}$ (note that this value is slightly lower than the formal-charge polarization of the relaxed bulk). \ce{SmNiO3} is lowest in energy at zero polarization, with the energy increasing particularly rapidly with polarization when rotations are active.
 This highlights again the importance of correctly treating the rotations in \ce{SmNiO3}.